René Dubos: Think Globally, Act Locally

 Dubos is often attributed as the author of the popular maxim "Think Globally, Act Locally" that refers to the argument that global environmental problems can turn into action only by considering ecological, economic, and cultural differences of our local surroundings.
 This motto appeared for the first time in 1977, five years after Dubos served as advisor to the 1972 United Nations Conference on the Human Environment.
 In 1979, Dubos suggested that ecological consciousness should begin at home.
 He urged creation of a world order in which "natural and social units maintain or recapture their identity, yet interplay with each other through a rich system of communications".
 In the 1980s, Dubos held to his thoughts on acting locally, and felt that issues involving the environment must be dealt with in their "unique physical, climatic, and cultural contexts".
-Dubos' approach to building a resilient and constructive relationship between people and the Earth continues to resonate.
+Dubos's approach to building a resilient and constructive relationship between people and the Earth continues to resonate.

 Death

 He died February 20, 1982, his 81st birthday, due to heart failure.
-He is survived by his wife, Letha Jean Porter.
+He was survived by his wife, Jean Porter Dubos, who died in 1988.